bertofurth/Seagate-Central-Utils/diskus/README-diskus.md

 to "cargo build" to specify a different base directory for the generated build products.

+Finally, if you don't plan to build any more rust projects in the near future then you can now uninstall "rustup" and the associated tools as they consume quite a large amount of disk space.

+     rustup self uninstall

 ## Installation
 Change to the directory containing the generated "diskus" cross compiled binary